Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: The scattering maps, the -harmonizing metrics, and their isoperimetric inequalities

 Then $g$ is a non-trapping metric, and $(M, g)$ admits a well-balanced Lyapunov function $F: SM \to \R$.

-Similarly, any compact domain $M$ in the hyperbolic space $\H^n$ or Euclidean space $\E^n$ with smooth boundary admits a non-trapping hyperbolic or Euclidean metric with a well-balanced Lyapunov function $F: SM \to \R$.
+In particular, any compact smooth domain $M$ in the hyperbolic space $\H^n$ or Euclidean space $\E^n$ admits a non-trapping hyperbolic or Euclidean metric with a well-balanced Lyapunov function $F: SM \to \R$.
 And so does any sufficiently small domain $M$ in the spherical space $\S^n$. \end{corollary}